usnistgov/800-63-3/sp800-63a/cover.md

 <div class="text-center" markdown="1">

-**Comments on this publication may be submitted to dig-comments@nist.gov**
+**Comments on this publication may be submitted to:**
-All comments are subject to release under the Freedom of Information Act (FOIA).

 National Institute of Standards and Technology
 Attn: Applied Cybersecurity Division, Information Technology Laboratory
 100 Bureau Drive (Mail Stop 2000) Gaithersburg, MD 20899-2000
-Email: dig-comments@nist.gov
+Email: <dig-comments@nist.gov>

+All comments are subject to release under the Freedom of Information Act (FOIA).
 </div>

 <div class="text-center" markdown="1">